Arrest of Jagtar Singh Johal: Reason for arrest

 The Indian authorities have not yet provided Johal's lawyer with evidence linking him to any crimes, thereby making it impossible for Johal to be brought to trial.
 Johal's lawyer alleges there is no such evidence, implying that the Indian authorities are deliberately and illegally detaining Johal.
 While in custody, Johal was also charged with another crime.
-Indian authorities allege that Johal travelled to Paris in 2013 to deliver £3,000 to KLF figures, with that money being used to purchase arms that are linked to the murders and attacks on Hindu nationalist leaders and other figures from 2016–2017.
+Indian authorities allege that Johal travelled to Paris in 2013 to deliver £3,000 to KLF figures, with that money being used to purchase arms that are linked to the murders and attacks on Hindu nationalist leaders and other figures from 2016 to 2017.

-Meanwhile, Johal's legal team and supporters claim that he arrested based on his role in raising awareness on crimes and atrocities committed against Sikhs in the 1980's during the years of the Punjab insurgency.
+Meanwhile, Johal's legal team and supporters claim that he arrested based on his role in raising awareness on crimes and atrocities committed against Sikhs in the 1980s during the years of the Punjab insurgency.
 A 2022 UN panel of human rights experts concluded that Johal had been arrested based on discrimination "owing to his status as a human rights defender and based on his political activism, religious faith and opinions".

 His family allege that he was falsely detained and forced to sign blank statements and face torture in prison.
 Police have denied these claims and termed them "emotional drama", noting that anyone suffering the extent of torture alleged by Johal would have succumbed to his wounds.
 International and Sikh human rights groups in Punjab and the diaspora, as well as over 140 UK Members of Parliament (MPs), including the former Brexit secretary David Davis; the former international development secretary Hilary Benn; the father of the house, Sir Peter Bottomley; the SNP leader at Westminster, Ian Blackford; Sheffield's mayor, Dan Jarvis; the former Foreign Office minister Lord Hain; the former Liberal Democrat leader Menzies Campbell; and Andrew Rosindell, a Conservative member of the foreign affairs select committee have written to Dominic Raab urging him to do more to secure the release of Johal.
 They are concerned over Johal's detention and allegations of brutal treatment towards Johal - the Indian police have been accused of torturing him whilst in custody.
 The Indian government has cited significant Khalistani outreach towards Indian-origin British MPs for their support towards Johal and insisted that their opposition is based on appeasing sentiments of large voting blocs.